HungryHowies/Wazuh-and-Zitadel-Setup/Wazuh_Grafana.md

 ## Grafana Connecting to Wazuh

-The following documentation discribes the configuration need to  connect Grafana Data Source to Wazuh-Indexer for trending data.
+The following documentation discribes the configuration needed to connect Grafana Data Source to Wazuh-Indexer.

-This insatll discribed below was installed with  Wazuh Script so it has all defualt settings.
+This install will discribe howto install with the Wazuh Script.
 Some configuration are needed to connect remotely to the Wazuh-Indexer.
 Edit the following file.

 ```
 vi /etc/wazuh-indexer/opensearch.yml
 ```
-1. Change the Cluster name.
+1. Adjust the Cluster name.
-2. Change the Node name.
+2. Adjust the Node name.
-3. Add ip address to network host.
+3. Adjust the network host address.

 Example:

-NOTE: For production the network host configurations should be a static address.
+NOTE: For production the network host configurations should be a static address/fqdn.

 ```
 network.host: "0.0.0.0"